 I’m sure that anyone who has told, well, anyone about wanting to be a lawyer has been told something like ‘you’ll be selling your soul to the corporate world’ or ‘ I hope you’re ready to give up all your social life’.

-I am pretty sure that no person (or at least no person with any common sense) applies to a magic circle firm and expects to clock off at 530pm everyday.
-But just in case, if you mention the well known firm you are applying to, someone you know or meet will make absolutely sure you are under no false illusions about how much work training to be a lawyer there is.
+I am pretty sure that no person applies to a magic circle firm and expects to clock off at 5pm everyday.
+But just in case, if you mention the well known firm you are applying to, someone you know or meet will make absolutely sure you are under no false illusions about how much work training to be a lawyer is.

 And so it begs the question..Do I have to sell my soul, my life and my uni years to get into law?

 First things first, selling your soul is a very drastic analogy and one that requires a much more thought through blog post on Socrates idea of the soul.
 A simple answer is: becoming a corporate lawyer is not as drastic as selling your soul.

 I think for a long time people have seen (and some still do) see corporations – law firms included – as the money guzzling, environment destroying, workaholic institutions of the 20th and 21st centuries.
 Whilst there is a long way to go on this, law, business and corporations are changing the way they view the world and their own worlds and are looking to address these issues on a scale unseen prior.
 More and more firms are pledging to be carbon neutral, actively contributing to social responsibility outside of the conventional pro bono remit, and are addressing the stereotype that all lawyers are overworked.

 Law is hard work, undoubtedly, and anyone that signs up does that knowing that some days they may be staying late to deal with a pressing issue that has arisen.
 But, at the same time, more and more firms are looking to help balance the work/life situation more than before.
 If you’re unsure about the kind of hours you are committing to as a trainee, there are three main ways to find out: